rishabhagg248/travel_buddy/README.md

 - Need enhanced error handling
 - Working in development environments

+**Use `travel_buddy_visualizer.html` when:**
+- Learning about the system architecture
+- Explaining the state machine concept to others
+- Debugging the flow logic
+- Understanding the step-by-step process
+- Training team members on the system

 ### Adding New Features

 1. **State Machine**: Add new node functions and update routing logic